LennyN95/sweetprojects/README.md

 You can also have the following types: `checkbox`, `number`, `password`, `select`.

-Inputs with the type `select` can have an additional property `options`:
+Inputs with the type `select` must have an additional property `options`:
 ```
 {name: 'mySelect', label: 'My Select', value: '', type: 'select', options: [
   {value: 'option1', label: 'Option1'},